CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** Source

-1. **Q: Which is virtual network interface that you can attach to an instance in a VPC?**
+???+ question "Q: Which is virtual network interface that you can attach to an instance in a VPC?"

     1. Elastic IP
     2. AWS Elastic Interface